Table of Contents

 4. Set a budget

-Fixing a budget is an important part of content marketing.
+Fixing a budget is an integral part of a content marketing strategy.
 You have to dedicate a budget to content creation, design, social media management, paid ads, and everything that comes under the umbrella of your content plan.
-Never undercut the budget and always maintain a floating buffer to optimize your content marketing strategy as the requirements become clearer.
+Never undercut the funding and maintain a floating buffer to optimize your content marketing strategy as the requirements become more apparent.

 5. Distribute content and examine the response